Clarifying the Role of Product Management

 Definition of Success

-Having put these relative roles into perspective, Product Management is not working in a completely ‘blue sky’, nor are we defining the business strategy – Product Management is working to delivery on the Product Strategy that supports the Business Strategy – with a mandate from Business to build a product in some general direction, it is Product’s role to figure out what that right product is to build, in order to achieve the goals of the Business strategy.
+Having put these layers into perspective, Product Management is not working in a vaccuum, nor are we defining the business strategy.
+Rather, Product is working to deliver on the Product Strategy that supports the Business Strategy – with a mandate from Business to build a product in some general direction, it is Product’s role to figure out what that right product is to build, in order to achieve the goals of the Business strategy.

 Variability of the Role

 The last point I want to touch on while defining the role of Product Management, is why the role varies so much from company to company.
-Because of my role in founding and leading PMA.LA for several years, I’ve had the opportunity to interact with hundreds of Product Managers and I’ve begun to identify a few themes:
+Because of my role in founding and leading PMA.LA for several years, I had the opportunity to interact with hundreds of Product Managers and I’ve observed a few patterns that affect how Product Management is practiced:

 - Seniority Level – Many junior Product Managers have great hopes of driving strategy and being CEO of their product but in truth that responsibility often lies with someone more senior in the Product organization.
 The role of a junior Product Manager is often more ‘heads down’, focused on feature definition and development.